-WellSpring believes that being punctual to classes is important in achieving success in school.
+LifePlus believes that being punctual to classes is important in achieving success in school.
 This is an integral part of self-discipline for life and shows respect for teachers and fellow students.
 Students are expected to be in class on time.

-Secondary students who are tardy to a class three times will be assigned a lunchtime detention.

-Truancy
+Students arriving to school after 11:00 a.m. may not participate in the day's after-school activities.
+Points will be deducted from the conduct grade for repeated tardies.

-Truancy is an absence without the knowledge and consent of parents and/or school staff.
+TRUANCY Truancy is an absence without the knowledge and consent of parents and/or school staff.
 This includes leaving school without permission before the end of the school day and staying out of scheduled classes or activities without permission.
-Truancy will normally result in detention.

-Closed campus policy

-Students are expected to stay on campus for the entire school day.
+Consequences can range from detention to a meeting with parents, or suspension.
+Points will also be deducted from the conduct grade.
+CLOSED CAMPUS POLICY Students are expected to stay on campus for the entire school day.
 Students must ask for special permission from the administration and have/parental approval before leaving.
-If permission is granted, students must sign out with the executive assistant Ms. Zeina and receive an early release pass.

-Student activities

-Advisory

-All secondary students will participate in a course called "advisory" that meets at least twice per week.
-This course is designed to help students develop their understanding and development of healthy social, emotional, physical, professional, and character skills, as well as connect with a staff designated to be the student's advocate in navigating school life.
+If permission is granted, students must sign out with the secondary receptionist.
+STUDENT ACTIVITIES ADVISORY All secondary students will participate in a daily advisory period.
+This period is designed to help students develop their understanding and development of healthy social, emotional, physical, and professional skills, as well as connect with a staff designated to be the student's advocate in navigating school life.
+ASSEMBLIES Daily Morning Assembly starts at 7:50 a.m. every day.
+Attendance is taken and uniforms are checked.
+Assembly is an MOE requirement for all students.
+CLUBS AND ACTIVITIES Clubs and activities are offered throughout the year during lunch and after school to

-Assemblies

-Daily morning assemblies are an integral part of WellSpring.
-Attendance and participation are required for all students.
-Morning assembly starts at 7:50.

-Activities

-Clubs and activities are offered throughout the year as part of after-school activities to provide students opportunities to expand their learning outside the regular classroom.
+Clubs and activities are offered throughout the year during lunch and after school to provide students with opportunities to expand their learning outside the regular classroom.
 Students involved in these activities are expected to be responsible, respectful, and punctual, just as they would be in the regular classroom.